amihsan/quiz-app/README.md

 ##### For Production:

 For production (Let's Encrypt) certbot is used to apply ssl/tls.
+The app is deployed on EC2 AWS.
+You need a valid domain configured with Route 53.
+Follow the next steps bellow:

+First go inside the project root directory in ec2.
+Then

 1. Run init-letsencrypt to get ssl certificate from Let's Encrypt (Only one time before the deployment.
 Then certbot auto renews from later.)
    The script is from: article [Nginx and Let’s Encrypt with Docker in Less Than 5 Minutes](https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)